-Stakeholder workshops on awards, as appropriate.
+Stakeholder workshops on awards and/or other relevant topics, as appropriate (at least twice a year).

-Time schedule Throughout the work programme period.
+Time schedule

-3
+Throughout the work programme period.

 WRC-23

 Rationale

 The draft Agenda for the next World Radiocommunication Conference (WRC-23) has been defined at WRC-19.
 The RSPG has already started its work in order to prepare recommendations, including on European Union position(s), on items which are of particular importance for Union policies as early as possible in the preparation process for WRC-23.
 To this extent, the RSPG assists the European Commission in formulating its proposal for a council decision on the positions to be taken on behalf of the European Union in the International Telecommunication Union (ITU) WRC-23.
-Similar to the processes successfully carried out for past WRCs, RSPG will continue its work based on the recently published Interim Opinion on WRC-231.
+Similar to the processes successfully carried out for past WRCs, RSPG will continue its work based on the recently published Interim Opinion on WRC-23.

-The RSPG has recommended a forward looking approach on EU coordination2 at WRC, which was successfully applied during WRC-19 (see RSPG Report on the WRC-19 results3).
+The RSPG has recommended a forward looking approach on EU coordination at WRC, which was successfully applied during WRC-19 (see RSPG Report on the WRC-19 results).

 Scope of RSPG activity

 The RSPG plans to: